 10.0 score

-Crankbrothers MTB Pedals Stamp 1 Gen 2 Large Black
+Crankbrothers Stamp 1 Gen 2,Composite MTB Bike Pedal, Black, Large

 The Crankbrothers MTB Pedals Stamp 1 Gen 2 Large Black are a solid choice for a variety of biking styles, including mountain biking, BMX, city commuting, and gravel riding.
 These pedals are known for their redesigned concave profile which enhances grip and stability, thanks to the 10 robust, replaceable pins on each side.
 The lightweight design, at 384 grams for the large size, makes them easy to handle without adding significant weight to your bike.